The History of HECW

 November 15-19, 2021

-The City of Houston's Office of Sustainability hosted its second Houston Climate Week online.
+The City of Houston's Office of Sustainability hosted its second Houston Climate Week online, chaired by Mayor Sylvester Turner.

-Allies in Energy, a 501c3 non-profit, was formed in Texas to address energy education and climate literacy, and Houston Energy & Climate Week was born.
+Allies in Energy, a 501c3 non-profit, was formed in Texas and filed with the IRS to address energy education and climate literacy, and Houston Energy & Climate Week was born.
 This week brings together major cities in creating the national conversations and actions around a net zero future and Houston's leading role in driving solutions.

 September 9-13, 2024